guilhermeLRibeiroo/DesignPatterns/README.md

 ### Builder
 > "*Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.*"

+### Prototype
+> "*Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.*"